 Many exciting festive activities are organised on the eve of the festival of Durga puja.
 Some of these are:

-- Street food stalls: Alongside pandals, many food stalls are set up which sell variety of street foods ranging from golgappas to bajjis to samosas.
+- Street food stalls: Alongside pandals, many food stalls are set up which sell a variety of street foods ranging from golgappas to bajjis and samosas.

-- Shopping: As per tradition in some of the states such as West Bengal, people wear new dresses every day which is an excuse for shopaholics to shop.
+- Shopping: As per tradition, in some of the states such as West Bengal, people wear new dresses every day.

-Durga puja is one of the mostly grandly celebrated festivals in the country with the celebrations carrying over well beyond a week.
-Each day has its own special meaning and different activities are carried out everyday.
+Durga puja is one of the mostly grandly celebrated festivals in the country with the celebrations carrying over for more than a week.
+Each day has its own special meaning and different activities are carried out every day.
 Some of these are:

 - Maha Saptami: On the eve of Maha Saptami, the Maha puja is performed.
-Just before the sun rises, a banana tree is submerged in holy water and then it is covered with a new sari just like a newly wed woman.
+Just before the sun rises, a banana tree is submerged in holy water and then it is covered with a new sari just like a newlywed woman.
 This ritual is known as ‘Kola bou’ or ‘Nabapatrika’.
-The banana tree is kept with idol of Goddess Durga.
-9 plants are also kept which represent the 9 forms of Goddess Durga.
+The banana tree is kept with the idol of Goddess Durga.
+Nine plants are also kept which represent the 9 forms of Goddess Durga.

 - Maha Ashtami: As per mythology, Maha Ashtami is believed to be the day when Goddess Durga killed Mahishasura, also known as the ‘Buffalo devil’.
-In the older days, a buffalo was sacrificed to mark the occasion.
-Hymns are chanted in sanskrit and people offer their prayers.
+In the olden days, a buffalo was sacrificed to mark the occasion.
+Hymns are chanted in Sanskrit and people offer their prayers.
 The prayers are known as ‘Anjali’.
 Girls that are less than 9 years are depicted as Goddess Durga and are worshipped.
 This ritual is known as ‘Kumari puja’.
-After this the ‘Sandhi puja’ is performed.
+After this, the ‘Sandhi puja’ is performed.

 - Maha Navami: After the ‘Sandhi puja’ ends, Maha Navami starts.
 The ‘Maha arati’ is performed on the eve of ‘Maha Navami’.
 This is followed by the organising of recreational activities after which the ‘bhog’ is served to everyone.